seanm27lol/Liquid-TQFT-lean-CMCM/README.md

 The symmetric monoidal structure on `CondensedAb` relies on Mathlib infrastructure built by Joël Riou and Dagur Asgeirsson.
-Formal verification was assisted by Aristotle (Harmonic), Claude (Anthropic), and OpenAI Codex.
+Formal verification was assisted by Aristotle (Harmonic) and ANT/OAI

 ## License